Definition

 Switzerland Issues General Decree Authorising Italian Natural Mineral Waters With Limits on Boron, Chromium(VI) and Fluoride

-Switzerland has authorized the marketing of Italian natural mineral waters under mutual recognition principles, effective March 2026.
-Importers must ensure products comply with specific Swiss concentration limits for boron, chromium(VI), and fluoride to maintain market access.
+Switzerland has authorized the sale of Italian natural mineral waters under mutual recognition rules effective March 2026.
+Businesses must ensure products comply with specific Swiss concentration limits for boron, chromium(VI), and fluoride to maintain market access.

 GB HSE Agency Opinion Proposes Repr.
 1B GB MCL For Colemanite